tagtart1/ribbity/README.md

 - Identical UI/UX design of Twitter with slight personal adjustments
 - Create and delete ribbits (tweets) with text, media or both
 - Reribbit posts (retweet)
-- Like OR dislike ribbits
+- Like OR dislike Ribbits (tweets)
 - Start nesting threads by replying to any ribbit
 - Create accounts via email/password or sign in with Google
 - Customize your name, bio, location, and profile images